aqueeb7/Houzeo/README.md

 ## 🔥 Full App Workflow

+- **Signup Screen:**
+  - Users need to register in using name, email and password.

 - **Login Screen:**
-  - Users log in using email and password (hardcoded in db.json).
+  - Users log in using email and password.
   - If login fails, a Bootstrap alert shows "Invalid email or password."

 - **Form Submission Page (`/main`):**